asyncapi/training/VIDEO_1_SCRIPT.md

 - **Customization**: through APIs, any user can customize content and services.

-- **Efficiency**: when access to an API is provided, the content that is generated can be automatically published and made available to all channels.
-It allows it to be shared and distributed more easily.
+- **Efficiency**: when access to an API is provided, the information is made available immediately.

 - **Integration**: APIs allow content to be more easily embedded from any site or application.
 This ensures seamless information delivery and an integrated user experience.